by Susan Flantzer

 Pierre and Charlotte’s children:

 Once Pierre had produced a male heir, he was no longer necessary.
-His father-in-law Prince Louis II disliked him and Charlotte had become unhappy shortly after the marriage.
+His father-in-law Prince Louis II disliked him and Charlotte became unhappy shortly after the marriage.
 In the mid-1920s, the couple unofficially separated.
 Pierre and Charlotte were legally separated by a French court on March 20, 1930.
 On February 18, 1933, they were divorced by the ordinance of Prince Louis II, and the divorce was confirmed by a French tribunal in December 1933.
 Pierre received an annual annuity of 500,000 francs.
 After the divorce, Pierre was styled His Serene Highness Prince Pierre of Monaco, losing the right to use the male counterpart of Charlotte’s title Duchess of Valentinois.
 The marriage was legally over but there was never an annulment from the Roman Catholic Church.
-Having been born illegitimate, and now divorced, Charlotte knew that she would never be fully accepted by the very Catholic Monaco, and so she renounced her succession rights to the Monegasque throne in May 1944 in favor of her son Rainier.
+Being born illegitimate, and now divorced, Charlotte knew that she would never be fully accepted by the very Catholic Monaco.
+She renounced her succession rights to the Monegasque throne in May 1944 in favor of her son Rainier.
 Five years later, Charlotte’s father died, and Rainier became Sovereign Prince of Monaco.

 Prince Pierre, circa 1960